 - Day 1: Design cover, export PDFs at 300 DPI

-- Day 1: Upload to KDP, fill metadata, set price
+- Day 1: Upload to KDP, fill metadata, set price - use the click-by-click flow in our cover upload guide

 - Day 1: Order proof copy